How to Register for IELTS

 - A photocopy of your passport (which should be valid).
 Some centres also accept a National Identity Card.
 Note that you should carry only that identity proof that you have attached along with your application.

-You can register for IELTS in the following ways:
+You can register for the test in the following ways:

 - Registering Online: Those of you with busy schedules can opt to register online for the exam on the website of the institution which you have chosen to conduct your exam - generally it is the British Council or the IDP.
 The benefit of online registration lies in the fact that you can register according to your time and convenience.
 Your registration is processed as soon as you submit your online application.
 They will ask you to choose your preferred date of the exam, the city and the module you wish to appear for.
 Seats are allotted on the basis of availability so if you do not get your desired dates, it is only because all the seats for the exam have already been filled up.
 You will be asked to fill in the online application form and then supply your bank details.
 The centre will confirm your test dates via email.